This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “All done.
 Graduation ahoy.
 Now I can get a legitimate job and earn an honest living.”

 I frowned at the sadness in her voice.
-Alexander stepped towards her and bent his face to hers, capturing her mouth in a slow careful kiss.
+Alexander stepped towards her and bent his face to hers, capturing her mouth in a slow, careful kiss.
 I felt the ball of anger that was building within slam into my chest as it tried to escape.
-I knew on the outside I stood still and calm, but inside, as his mouth caressed hers in the most tender of kisses, I wanted to grab the next person to walk near me and rip them limb from limb.
+I knew that my outward appearance was still and calm, but inside, as his mouth caressed hers in the most tender of kisses, I wanted to grab the next person to walk near me and rip them limb from limb.

-Spectra put her hand to Alexander's chest and gave a gentle nudge.
+Spectra put her hand on Alexander’s chest and gave a gentle nudge.
 Alexander pulled back to look down at her.
-"Stay with me tonight.
-I'll celebrate your graduation with you."
+“Stay with me tonight.
+I’ll celebrate your graduation with you.”